Economic apocalypse? 6 in 10 small businesses fear inflation will ruin them - NewsBreak

 Economic apocalypse?
 6 in 10 small businesses fear inflation will ruin them

-NEW YORK (StudyFinds.org) — Inflation isn’t just a four-letter word for consumers, a recent survey finds it’s also crippling American business owners as well.
-In a poll of more than 500 small businesses, 61% say the current state of the U.S. economy is making it difficult for them to keep their doors open.
+NEW YORK ( StudyFinds.org ) – Inflation isn’t just a four-letter word for consumers, a recent survey finds it’s also crippling American business owners as well.
+In a poll of more than 500 small businesses, 61 percent say the current state of the U.S. economy is making it difficult for them to keep their doors open.

 Unfortunately, it’s a decision that’s also driving customers away — not that prices are much better anywhere else.
 Over half the poll (51%) report losing business after raising their prices in 2021.
-That includes 62% of retail businesses and 55% of companies that do business on-site and in-person.
+That includes 62 percent of retail businesses and 55 percent of companies who do business on-site and in-person.

 For reference, inflation is the rate at which prices are increasing — which also means your dollar doesn’t go as far as it used to.

 Inflation may be the biggest problem that’s crippling most businesses (76%), but it’s not the only issue.
-Another 61% say supply chain issues throughout the pandemic are impacting their businesses and 26% add labor shortages are hurting their bottom line.
+Another 61 percent say supply chain issues throughout the pandemic are impacting their businesses and 26 percent add labor shortages are hurting their bottom line.

-Out of all businesses across America, the economic crisis is hitting stores that operate on-site the hardest.
+Out of all businesses across America, the economic crisis is hitting stores which operate on-site the hardest.
 Four in five say inflation and supply chain issues are equally responsible for their recent struggles.

 Everything costs more now